jli05/jli05.github.io/_posts/2017-12-09-TensorFlow-Initialise-Variables-in-Scope.md

 sess.run(tf.global_variables_initializer())
 ```

-However if we're running training of multiple models in a Session, we may want to do it in a finer way.
+However if we're running training of multiple models in a Session, `global_variables_initializer()` would re-initialise all variables even if they have been trained and set.
 To initialise variables within a specific scope,

 ``` python
 var_list = tf.get_collection(tf.GraphKeys.GLOBAL_VARIABLES,